SButterfly/data_structures/README.md

 # data_structures
-My repository forr data structures in java
+My repository for data structures in java